-Since the incorporation of a wholly-owned subsidiary, 前海沛然環保顧問深圳有限公司 (Qianhai Allied Environmental Consultants Shenzhen Company Limited), at Qianhai, Shenzhen in Mainland China, the Group has been actively exploring development and acquisition opportunity in Mainland China.
-Furthermore, the Group will contribute to (i) establishing and facilitating a member alliance of greener technologies and products that benefit the environment in order to accelerate and support their implementation, advancement and adoption; (ii) stimulating and supporting growth, including in the area of employment, in this evolving and expanding technological and production field; and (iii) identifying, endorsing and promoting existing and emerging greener innovative technologies and related products to all sectors including the general public.
-Further, the Group is planning to develop its business in green building services and solutions and green products by using its internal working capital.
+Going forward, the Group will continue to attain its business objectives of maintaining a sustainable growth in its existing business segments and becoming one of the leading service providers in the market.
+Leveraging on its competitive strengths and advantages, the Group will further expand its business into the PRC market.
+In early November 2016, the Group has incorporated a wholly-owned subsidiary, 前海沛然環保顧問深圳有限公司 (Qianhai Allied Environmental Consultants Shenzhen Company Limited\), at Shenzhen (Qianhai) in Mainland China and the Company has joined as a founding member of GreenTech Alliance, which is organised by Green Council, a non-profit initiative to embrace all leading greener technology efforts.
+The Group will further contribute to (i) establish and facilitate a member alliance of greener technologies and products that benefit the environment in order to accelerate and support their implementation, advancement and adoption; (ii) stimulate and support growth, including in the area of employment, in this evolving and expanding technologies and production field; and (iii) identify, endorse and promote existing and emerging greener innovative technologies and related products to all sectors including the general public.
+Besides, the Group is planning to develop its business in green building services and solutions and green products by using its existing working capital.